Acceptable Use Policy

-- Assuming or assigning a Cablevision IP address that was not allocated to the user by Cablevision or its network - all Optimum Online users must use DHCP assigned by the Service to acquire an IP address (with the exception of Optimum Online Static IP subscribers).
+- Assuming or assigning a Altice IP address that was not allocated to the user by Altice or its network - all Optimum Online users must use DHCP assigned by the Service to acquire an IP address (with the exception of Optimum Online Static IP subscribers).

 Users may not send any unsolicited bulk or commercial email or electronic communication including, but not limited to, instant messenger programs, IRC, Usenet, etc. that promotes or advertises a service, product, cause, opinion, money making opportunity, or the like that the recipient did not specifically request from the sender ("Spam").
 These communications do not necessarily have to pass through the Service's email infrastructure - it only needs to originate from a Service User.

-Cablevision maintains a zero-tolerance policy on Spam for all of its Internet products and will take immediate action against users violating this AUP.
-Cablevision reserves the right to impose certain limitations on use of the Service's email.
+Altice maintains a zero-tolerance policy on Spam for all of its Internet products and will take immediate action against users violating this AUP.
+Altice reserves the right to impose certain limitations on use of the Service's email.
 For more information on certain of these limitations, click here.

 The Services may not be used to collect responses from unsolicited communication regardless of the communication's origination.
 Moreover, unsolicited communication may not direct the recipient to any web site or other resource that uses the Service and the user may not reference the Service in the header or by listing an IP address that belongs to the Service in any unsolicited communication even if that communication is not sent through the Service or its infrastructure.